-ACTION ITEM 3 Investigate Emerging Technologies
+ACTION ITEM 4 Investigate Emerging Alternative Fleets

-Pace recognizes that other vehicle propulsion technologies may have potential to one day replace or augment Pace's transit fleet beyond the current diesel and CNG technologies, as well as forthcoming BEB technology.
+Pace recognizes that other vehicle propulsion technologies may have potential to one day replace or augment Pace's transit fleet beyond its forthcoming BEB technology.

-Transit agencies across the nation have been investigating, piloting and operating alternatives such as hydrogen fueled vehicles, referred to as fuel cell buses, and hybrid variants of diesel electric and hydrogen electric.
+Transit agencies across the nation have been investigating, piloting and operating alternatives such as hydrogen fuel cell electric buses (FCEBs).
 There may also be long-term cost efficiencies in retooling CNG facilities with fuel cell technologies that are worth further investigation.